Justin Narayan: After MasterChef

-Narayan intends in running his own restaurant or food truck, and with that he also plans to cook and work for the Mumbai-based NGO Vision Rescue.
+Narayan has also stated that he plans to cook and work for the Mumbai-based NGO Vision Rescue.
 Vision Rescue was started in Mumbai in 2004 by Biju Thampy, a preacher, and a motivational speaker, to offer Vada Pav to children living near the Mahim Junction Railway Station.
 Since then, the NGO has expanded its services to include drug rehabilitation counselling for children, providing healthcare, running a slum school and promotion of kids in sports.
 They also started to offer a transition house for women abused from human trafficking.

-He is currently creating digital content for his social media page.
-He comes up with new recipes every week and shares them with his followers.
+In May 2023, Narayan revealed that he had donated most of his $250,000 prize money to those in need, with the rest going towards investments.